HipSTR-Tool/HipSTR-tutorial/README.md

 # HipSTR-tutorial
-Simple tutorial demonstrating how to run HipSTR with human WGS data
+Simple tutorial demonstrating how to run HipSTR with human WGS data and interpret the output

 ## Introduction
 In this tutorial, we'll be genotyping 599 STRs that are part of the Marshfield panel of markers.
 These markers are some of the most polymorphic STRs in the human genome.
 We'll be using whole-genome sequencing data for NA12878, NA12891 and NA12892, a [trio](https://catalog.coriell.org/0/Sections/Collections/NIGMS/CEPHFamiliesDetail.aspx?PgId=441&fam=1463&) of individuals that is widely analyzed in genomics.